nss-day-cohort-38/bangazon-ecommerce-web-app-iris-station/README.md

     - View past orders
 - User can Register and login if not already logged in
 - Cool switch
-    - Just toggle it and see what is does ;)
+    - Just toggle it and see what it does ;)

 ## Want to use Iris Station?
-Follow the instructions bellow to run the application.
+Follow the instructions below to run the application.

 1. Create a new directory in your terminal.
 Clone down this repository by clicking the "Clone or Download" button above, copying the SSH key, and running the following command in your terminal `git clone sshKeyGoesHere`.